LCOGT/banzai-nres/docs/banzai_nres/data-products.rst

 ThAr Arc Lamps
 --------------
+Note that the Thorium-Argon lamp spectra are referred to as "double" spectra within the pipeline for historical reasons relating back to the IDL Commissioning Pipeline.
+These spectra have the following extensions:

 - 'SPECTRUM': 2-D stacked frame of the ThAr arc lamp spectrum after bias and dark subtraction, used for the wavelength solution.